lukeraymonddowning/whenipress/README.md

 powerful shortcuts.

 ### Alternatives to `then`
-Because `then` is used in JavaScript promises, some of you may with to use a different syntax to avoid any confusion.
+Because `then` is used in JavaScript promises, some of you may prefer to use a different syntax to avoid any confusion.
 Whenipress aliases `then` to `do` and `run`, so you can use those instead if you prefer.

 ```javascript